open-contracting/standard/standard/docs/en/getting_started/validation.md

 This tool will help you to check whether the JSON files you are producing are technically valid.

+NOTE: The OCDS Validator currently only validates against the core schema.
+It does not check for additional OCDS for PPPs fields.

 However, this is just one step of checking your data.

-The OCDS helpdesk team can provide additional support to check the quality of the data you are producing, and to check for other common errors and omissions.

 ###  Quality checks